 Networking with personal and professional contacts is often the key to finding positions in the U.S. and should be a priority in your search.
 Develop an introduction, often called an elevator speech, which tells a potential contact your name, field of study, relevant skills, and career goals in about a minute.
 Practice your introduction so that you will be comfortable delivering it and then be prepared to modify it as the situation demands.
 Use it to introduce your career goals into discussions with professors, classmates, people you meet through internships and professional associations, at employer events, and at other networking opportunities that arise on campus.
 Don’t let shyness or modesty get in your way.
 Having current professionals and recruiters on your side increases the likelihood a company or organization will hire you.

-Make an effort to refine your English language skills, both written and verbal (especially conversational), so you can be successful in your search and have rewarding experiences at SUNY-ESF.
+Make an effort to refine your English language skills, both written and verbal (especially conversational), so you can be successful in your search and have rewarding experiences at ESF.
 Strong English language skills, non-verbal communication skills, and interpersonal skills are all crucial for non-native English speakers who wish to work and succeed in the U.S., and it’s never too late to start polishing those skills.
 For non-native speakers, it can be difficult to take the chance to speak in conversation for fear of making mistakes.
 For native English speakers, it can also be difficult to understand a cultural reference or joke.

 Participating in student groups can increase your connections, leadership experience, and confidence.
-Information on student organizations can be found on the SUNY-ESF and Syracuse University websites.
+Information on student organizations can be found on the ESF and Syracuse University websites.
 Join professional associations to boost your network and keep you current with trends in your field.
 Join the local chapter of a national organization (most offer a student membership rate) and participate in meetings and conferences.
 Get to know professional members.
 Reach out to these new contacts for informational interviews.

 Be proud of your home country and display it as a strength that you may know two (if not more) languages, countries, cultures, rules, etc. Often international students view their status as a deficiency, where it is truly an asset in the job search.
-Also, it is ok to admit that you might not know something.
-Rather than not answering or responding, it is ok to ask about the cultural reference or an unfamiliar custom.
+Also, it is okay to admit that you might not know something.
+Rather than not answering or responding, it is okay to ask about the cultural reference or an unfamiliar custom.

 Additional Resources to Explore